Approximate Factor Models for Functional Time Series: Introduction

-The paper is structured as follows.
-Section \ref{sec:model} presents the FFM and the model assumptions.
-Section \ref{sec:Identification} discusses in detail under which assumptions the model parameters are identified.
-The functional principal components estimator, the information criterion to jointly estimate the number of factors and lags, and the optimal curve predictor are presented in Section \ref{sec:estimation}.
-Section \ref{sec:simulations} provides a Monte Carlo simulation to understand the model's performance in finite samples.
-In Section \ref{sec:application}, we apply the method to yield curves of seven different countries, and Section \ref{sec:conc} concludes.
+The paper is structured as follows: Section \ref{sec:model} develops the approximate functional factor model, providing detailed discussions on all necessary assumptions and the identification of its components.
+In Section \ref{sec:estimation}, we introduce the estimator for the functional component, discuss the information criterion for jointly estimating the number of factors and their dynamics, and show their consistency.
+We also provide guidance on practical implementation.
+Section 4 presents a Monte Carlo simulation to assess the model's performance and the proposed estimation methods in finite samples.
+In Section 5, we apply the method to mortality rate and yield curves.
+Finally, Section 6 concludes the paper.